 McCormack helps No. 15 Kansas stumble past TCU, 59-51

-Ochai Agbaji added 13 points for the Jayhawks (11-5, 5-4 Big 12), who once against struggled offensively but made enough free throws down the stretch to beat the Horned Frogs (9-6, 2-5) for the eighth straight time.

-They also managed to avoid their longest losing streak since the 1988-89 team dropped eight in a row.
+It helped McCormack finish with 15 points, and Agbaji added 13, as the Jayhawks overcame a sluggish first half to beat the turnover-prone Horned Frogs 59-51.
+Dajuan Harris and Tyon Grant-Foster also provided a big boost off the bench as Kansas avoided a fourth straight loss for the first time since the 1988-89 season.

+“We actually played with more energy,” Jayhawks coach Bill Self said.
+“We saw the ball not go in the hole, but we saw some guys make some big baskets for us, and David made the biggest one.
+But we did some better things the second half.”

-Mike Miles hit five 3-pointers and had 18 points for the Horned Frogs, who turned the ball over 22 times while shooting just 35% from the field.
-R.J.
-Nembhard added 12 points, well below his season average of 17.2.
+Mike Miles hit five 3-pointers and had 18 points to lead the Horned Frogs, who turned the ball over 22 times and shot just 35% from the field.
+RJ Nembhard added 12 points, well below his season average of 17.2 per game.

+“What it showed,” Self said, “is you can defend and play like crap and still be in the game.”

 Because of COVID-19 problems, the Horned Frogs were playing for the first time since losing at Oklahoma on Jan.
 12. They had a trio of games postponed, first because of issues with West Virginia, then because of an outbreak of their own.